decentralized-identity/veramo/docs/Docs.md

 const keyStore = new KeyStore(dbConnection)

-// KeyManagementSystem is responsible for managing encryption and signing keys import { KeyManagementSystem } from 'daf-libsodium' const kms = new KeyManagementSystem(keyStore)
+// KeyManagementSystem is responsible for managing encryption and signing keys import { KeyManagementSystem } from 'daf-react-native-libsodium' const kms = new KeyManagementSystem(keyStore)

 // Storing managed identities in the database